koinos/koinos-docs/docs/nodes/running-node.md

 The commands below use:

-- `/opt/koinos` for the selected release or commit and its configuration files;
+- `/opt/koinos` for the current official Docker Compose orchestrator and its configuration files;
 - `/var/lib/koinos` for persistent node data;
 - a dedicated Linux user that operates Docker.